 Using JIF and journal prestige to continue encouraging an academic competition will have damaging effects on research quality.
-Therefore, the JIF should not be presently referred to as a measure of quality in this case, and journal prestige should instead focus on actual qualities such as social impact, replicability, and rigorous methods used.
+Therefore, instead of presently referring to the JIF as a measure of quality, journal prestige should instead focus on actual qualities such as social impact, replicability, and rigorous methods used.

 The Advantages and Disadvantages of the Journal Impact Factor

 The Impact Factor (IF) has its own set of advantages and disadvantages.
 Also, considering the possible misuse, researchers sometimes find themselves asking if the IF should remain the gold standard of scholarly assessment despite the many recent changes and new publication models that have emerged.
 These questions come up because of the JIF’s inability to indicate journal quality or adequately measure citation distribution.
 However, despite these questions and concerns, the JIF continues to be widely used within the academic community.

 Below are some advantages and disadvantages to using an Impact Factor.

 - The Impact Factor promotes the author